sahilnainta/terraform-hub/README.md

 1. Delete .terraform/* & ~/.ssh
 2. terraform init
 3. Setup AWS CLI & Add AWS credentials in ~/.aws/credentials
-4. Connect to a remote backend by setting up a project on terraform cloud with remote execution set to loacl and use the same configuration in provider.tf
+4. Connect to a remote backend by setting up a project on terraform cloud with remote execution set to loacal and use the same configuration in provider.tf
 5. Make changes to terraform.tfvars and run following -
 ~~~
 terraform plan